gatehill/imposter-js/sample/README.md

 Defined using OpenAPI specifications under the `third-party/stock-service` directory.

-Also contains Imposter configuration files, but no dynamic scripts.
+The directory also contains Imposter configuration files, but no dynamic scripts.

 ### user-service